dragoscirjan/aurelia-google-recaptcha/doc/recaptcha-v3.md

 > NOTE: All [generic options](https://github.com/dragoscirjan/aurelia-google-recaptcha#generic-options) are still valid.

+> NOTE: As far as we read, all [reCAPTCHA invisible options](https://github.com/dragoscirjan/aurelia-google-recaptcha/blob/master/doc/recaptcha-v2.md) are still valid, yet some may not work.

 | Option | Type | Default | Description |
 |---|---|---|---|
 | `action` | String | `homepage` | _Optional._ (Action name)(https://developers.google.com/recaptcha/docs/v3).
 Use to identify the action or page recaptcha validates.
 Can be: `homepage`, `login`, `social`, `e-commerce` and many others.
 May only contain alphanumeric characters and slashes, and must not be user-specific.  |